Twenty-six Art and Art History pupils enjoyed four inspiring days in the vibrant city of Florence, at the start of the Easter holidays.

 I hope our website gives you a sense of what it’s like to be at Dauntsey’s and whether your son or daughter would be happy here.
-To experience the School for yourself, please visit us.
-You’ll find open spaces and open minds.

 We are delighted to have received some superb EPQ (Extended Project Qualification) results this year for the Upper Sixth Form.